gabmis/cnn-from-scratch/README.md

-Code for a CNN from scratch using only numpy for single channel inputs (i.e Mnist digits)
+Code for a CNN from scratch using only numpy.